software-mansion/react-native-reanimated/README.md

   react-native link react-native-reanimated
 ```

 III.
-When you want to use "reanimated" in your project import it from `react-native-reanimated` package:
+When you want to use "reanimated" in your project import it from the `react-native-reanimated` package:

 ```js
 import Animated from 'react-native-reanimated';
 ```

-Similarly when you need `Easing` import it from `react-native-reanimated` package instead of `react-native`:
+Similarly when you need `Easing` import it from the `react-native-reanimated` package instead of `react-native`:

 ```js
 import Animated, { Easing } from 'react-native-reanimated';